 Gretsch

-Up until this point, all of our picks were either primarily electric or acoustic guitar-making companies.
+Up until this point, all of my picks were either primarily electric or acoustic guitar-making companies.
 Enter Gretsch!
 The undisputed kings of hollow-body guitar design.

 The trademark Gretsch hollow-body sound allows for tremendously harmonically rich content and some truly magical sonic textures.